CrossNorm and SelfNorm for Generalization under Distribution Shifts: Related Work

 {\bf Data augmentation}.
 Data augmentation is an important tool in training deep models.
 Current popular data augmentation techniques are either label-preserving \cite{cubuk2019autoaugment, lim2019fast,ho2019population} or label-perturbing \cite{zhang2017mixup,yun2019cutmix}.
-The label-preserving methods usually rely on domain-specific image primitives, e.g., rotation and color, making them inflexible for tasks beyond the vision domain.
+The label-preserving methods usually rely on domain-specific image primitives, e.g., rotation and color, making them inflexible for tasks beyond the vision field.
 The label-perturbing techniques mainly work for classification and may have trouble in broader applications, e.g., segmentation.
-CrossNorm, as a data augmentation method, is readily applicable to diverse domains (vision and language) and tasks (classification and segmentation).
-The goal of CrossNorm is to boost out-of-distribution generalization, which is also different from many former data augmentation methods.
+CrossNorm, as a data augmentation method, is readily applicable to diverse fields (vision and language) and tasks (classification and segmentation).
+The goal of CrossNorm is to boost generalization robustness under distribution shifts, which is also different from many former data augmentation methods.